 ASU does not provide textbooks for dual credit courses nor do we have restrictions regarding which book must be used.
 It is at the discretion of the high school and dual credit instructor to determine which course materials should be utilized and how those will be supplied to the students.
 You are welcome to contact an ASU academic department for feedback or guidance on selecting a textbook or course materials.

 The Texas legislature has passed House Bill 2504, which includes a mandate that all course syllabi and faculty vitae will be posted on our university website in an easy, accessible location.
-The online system at ASU requires that your vita and syllabus be in an Adobe PDF format, and uploaded through a link in Blackboard each semester.
+ASU requires all instructors to use Concourse, an online syllabus tool, to upload the course syllabus each semester.
+An instructor’s curriculum vitae must also be uploaded each semester in Blackboard as an Adobe PDF.

 All students will be registered for their dual credit courses through information provided to ASU by the high school counselor.
 To ensure your roster is correct, please your check your course roster as soon as you are notified by ASU and notify us of any discrepancies.
 We will need to fix discrepancies ASAP.

-Following the 12th class day, you will receive an email from ASU asking you to certify your rosters in RamPort.
-Please follow these instructions to certify your roster.
+Following the 12 th class day, you will receive an email from ASU asking you to certify your rosters in RamPort.
+Please follow the Signature Roster Instructions to certify your roster.
 You MUST ensure that all students in your class are on this list as it is reported to the State of Texas.
 If any students need to be added or dropped, please notify your high school counselor immediately.

 All ASU faculty, including dual credit instructors, teaching an ASU laboratory dual credit course are required to complete an online training course.
+The lab safety training program is mandatory and should be completed prior to the first semester teaching dual credit with ASU.
 Completing the training is about a four hour plus commitment, composed of multiple mandatory modules.
 Please use the Guide to Accessing CITI Modules and this link to complete the training.
+Dual Credit Instructors are only required to complete the Laboratory Chemical Safety course.

 In addition, dual credit instructors must show proof of your students completing a lab safety training course every semester.
 Please refer to our Dual Credit Lab Safety Training webpage for more information and a link to the verification form for each semester.
 The form will allow you to provide information about your training and to upload assignment and objective assessment information.